Tipong Pinoy

 It is a 30-minute youth-orientated magazine-style show which features different aspects of both traditional and contemporary Filipino culture such as food, pop culture, beliefs and arts.
 Wency Cornejo and the late Susan Calo-Medina were the show's presenters.

-Reruns of Tipong Pinoy are currently aired on the Knowledge Channel.
-It was formerly aired on IBC and The Mabuhay Channel.
+When the show was revived on Studio 23, Jannelle So and Alfred Vargas were chosen as its hosts.